evgenylovesjiujitsu/agro-drone-automation/README.md

 # agro-drone-automation
-Automation script for the game "Drone Farmer": handles tilling, planting, harvesting, movement logic, and entity-specific actions in continuous field cycles.
+Automation script for the game "The Farmer Was Replaced": handles tilling, planting, harvesting, movement logic, and entity-specific actions in continuous field cycles using Python-like code.